haskell/containers/CONTRIBUTING.md

 cabal test set-properties --test-options "-p fromList"
 ```

+For quicker test and benchmark build times, remove `containers` from the
+`packages` stanza of the `cabal.project` file.
+This will avoid recompiling
+some test and benchmark dependencies that depend on `containers`.

 #### For Windows users

 To compile `containers-tests`, you need symbolic links to be activated on git.